 What’s most important is to prevent structural rust.
 Once the structural integrity has been negatively affected, it will render the container unusable.
 Even though steel is certainly durable in its own right, it has the potential to corrode or disintegrate.
 Prevention is key and maintenance and regular inspection of storage shipping containers should be taken seriously.

-If you notice any signs of rust on your rented or leased shipping container, call Mobile Modular Portable Storage at (866) 459-7600, and our in-house field team will promptly assist you with repairs.
-We also have authorized subcontractors who help with repairs resulting from routine wear and tear of the container and equipment.
+If you notice any signs of rust on your rented or leased shipping container, call Mobile Modular Portable Storage at (866) 459-7600 or fill out our 'contact us' form, and our in-house field team will promptly assist you with repairs resulting from routine wear and tear of the container and equipment.